Planning Website Content for a New Product Launch

 Social media campaign copy—whenever your promo period is, go ahead and create your social posts in advance.

 Consider creating a video talking about how this new product came to be, why you created it, what gave you the idea, what challenges it solves, and anything else you might want as part of your marketing plan for a new product launch.

 Finally, you’ll want a few versions of thank you’s depending on what the thank you page is being used for.

 How to Create a Sales Page

-Even now the sales letter is the most important part of marketing any new product you launch.
+Even now the sales letter or sales page is the most important part of marketing any new product you launch.
 In the sales letter, you will need: